 No need for a passport, this guide to 50 of the greatest historical sites will give you plenty of fascinating trip ideas right here in America.
 What makes it even more special is the fact the book was put together and written by Brent D. Glass, the former director of the Smithsonian’s National Museum of American History.

-From Washington state to Washington D.C., he details some of our country’s most essential historic places, along with photographs, websites if you’re looking for even more information, and other suggestions for places to go.
+From Washington State to Washington D.C., the author details some of our country’s most essential historic places, along with photographs, websites if you’re looking for more information and other suggestions for places to go.
 About $8 on Amazon here.

 5. Pacific Northwest Camping Destinations: RV and Car Camping Destinations in Oregon, Washington, and British Columbia